(Please scroll further down the page for the Studio Art course.)

 As you can see, there is LOTS of room for students to select projects based on their personal interests.
 For instance, “Matthew” chose the Byzantine Mosais with a bird theme.
 However, “Audrey” could have also chosen the Byzantine Mosaics to go with her portraiture focus.
 This is because the subject matter for most projects is left up to each student for optimal artistic freedom.

 Over half of the projects can be completed with just a “Drawing Kit,” assembled from items students probably already own!
-The rest have inexpensive or even free options, like using a bar of soap, a cell phone (for photography), a potato, some cheap air-dry clay, or even Canva’s free online drag-and-drop visual editor or other free “Paint”-type digital art program.
+The rest have inexpensive or even free options.
+For instance, a bar of soap, a cell phone (for photography), a potato, or some cheap air-dry clay.

 Moreover, we offer bulk discounts for private schools and other group classes.
 Digital Studio Art Books are only $29.99 each for the FULL-CREDIT class.
-HOWEVER, Digital & Softcover books are FURTHER DISCOUNTED by 20% for quantity purchases of 10+ copies!
+HOWEVER, Digital and softcover books receive 20% off for quantity purchases of 10+ copies!
 (Please message us for details on placing a group order.)